-I strongly recommend that you add your own grub4dos menus into the E2B menus and E2B folder stucture, rather than try to use some of the E2B features and batch files without running from the E2B menu system.
+I strongly recommend that you add your own grub4dos menus as .mnu files into E2B, rather than trying to use some of the E2B features and batch files in your own menu system without running from the E2B menu system.

 The USB drive should not contain more than 2 primary partitions.

 Partition 3 is used by some functions (e.g. if you use linux+persistence) and so this also should be unused.

 For best 'bootability', I recommend that the USB drive contains twoPrimary partitions (even if the 2nd one is very small).

 Also, ensure grub4dos is installed to both the MBR, and the PBR of the first partition.

 Ensure you are using the same version of grub4dos that E2B uses - copy the \grldr file in the E2B download to the root of your grub4dos-bootable USB drive and overwrite any older version.

 You must preserve the \_ISO folder structure used by E2B.

 If you already have a syslinux or grub4dos multiboot USB drive, you can add E2B to your USB drive as follows:

 1. Download, extract and copy ALL the E2B files to your existing multiboot USB drive (including the files in the root).